A tropical framework for using Porteous formula: Tropical Chern Classes

 \begin{corollary} If a finite rank tropical vector bundle splits as a direct sum of tropical line bundles, i.e. $\mathcal{E} = \bigoplus_{j=1}^e \mathcal{L}_j$, then

 \end{corollary}

 \begin{proof} By definition, $c_0(\mathcal{L}_j) = 1$ for all $j$, and so we apply Whitney's formula. \end{proof}

-As we'll soon see, this is a highly desired property of vector bundles: being able to break apart their higher Chern classes into simple ones.
-If your vector bundle fails to split so nicely, we may still in a sense \textit{pretend} it does (i.e. construct virtual line bundles), just for the sake of algebraic computation, and re-combine our Chern classes of virtual bundles in the end to still obtain a meaningful calculation.
-This is the core principle behind the splitting construction, which below we will prove holds true in this tropical realm.
+This decomposition of higher Chern classes into first Chern classes is a highly desirable property.
+Even when a vector bundle does not split, one can construct a space where its pullback does, perform computations with the resulting ``virtual" Chern roots, and then push the result back down.
+This is the core principle behind the splitting construction, which we prove below in the tropical setting.

 \begin{theorem}[Properties of Chern classes] Let $\FF \to X$ and $\EE \to X$ be tropical vector bundles admitting bounded rational sections.
-Furthermore, let $f: Y \to X$ be a morphism of tropical cycles.
-Then the following statements hold true: \begin{enumerate} \item classes commute under intersection product, i .e.
+Furthermore, let $f: Y \to X$ be a morphism of rational polyhedral spaces.
+Then the following statements hold true: \begin{enumerate} \item classes commute under intersection product, i.e.

 \item for all $Z \in A(Y)$ we have that

 \item functoriality, i.e. if $X$ and $Y$ are smooth varieties, then for all $Z \in A(X)$

 \item tropical Whitney's formula, i.e.